Microsoft Purview Audit (Premium)

 The MailItemsAccessed event replaces MessageBind in mailbox auditing logging in Exchange Online and provides these improvements:

-MessageBind was only configurable for AuditAdmin user logon type; it did not apply to delegate or owner actions.
+- MessageBind was only configurable for AuditAdmin user logon type; it didn't apply to delegate or owner actions.
 MailItemsAccessed applies to all logon types.

 For information about audit records for MailItemsAccessed activities, see Use Audit (Premium) to investigate compromised accounts.